Nguyen205/In-silico-analysis-for-degenerate-qPCR-assay/README.md

-This code is wrote for evaluation of accuracy of degenerate (or multiple) PCR assays.
+This code is written for evaluation of accuracy of degenerate (or multiple) PCR assays.

 The users can enter sequences for (1) a degenerate PCR assay and (2) target genome sequences.